 - Read job descriptions carefully and try to emulate the tone or amplify the words that the employer has used in the description and on their website in your covering letter.

-- Sadly, fewer and fewer companies acknowledge receipt of your application and many do not let you know that you are not on their short list for the job.
-If they do not have enough manners to thank you (even just an electronic acceptance would be better than nothing) for applying then we can only suggest you probably are better off not working for them - we know that is not always true but you have to explain it some way!
+- Sadly, fewer and fewer companies acknowledge receipt of your application, and many do not let you know that you are not on their short list for the job.
+If they do not have enough manners to thank you (even just an electronic acceptance would be better than nothing) for applying then we can only suggest you probably are better off not working for them - we know that is not always true, but you have to explain it some way!

-- While you are not employed working in any other capacity (paid or voluntary) in your spare time will help your self-esteem, may teach you new skills and if paid work will stop your wallet from being totally dry!
+- While you are not employed working in any other capacity (paid or voluntary) in your spare time will help your self-esteem, may teach you new skills and if paid work will stop your wallet from becoming totally dry!
 Keep an open mind as you never know who you might meet and talk to along the way thereby opening more doors and increasing the chances of finding a job.
 It also shows employers you are willing and able.

 - Attend events that are in the area of work that you are looking to work in.
 Network, network, network.
-If you don't know how to then ring us - we are experts!
+If you don't know how to do this then ring us - we are experts!

 - Relax, breath, it will happen.